- Tai chi has been described as “medication in motion.”

-April 27th was World Tai Chi Day, an annual celebration (the last Saturday in April each year) where thousands of participants in over 80 countries around the world host tai chi demonstrations and events.
+Every year on April 27th, many celebrate World Tai Chi Day, where thousands of participants in over 80 countries around the world host tai chi demonstrations and events.
 Observers get to see elaborate sword forms and fan dances, as well as the more mundane tai chi forms often enjoyed by the senior set.
 What might not be so obvious are the myriad benefits tai chi confers on practitioners.
-As a 2015 article in the Harvard Health Publication said, “Tai chi is often described as “meditation in motion,” but it might well be called “medication in motion.”
+As an article in the Harvard Health Publication said, “Tai chi is often described as “meditation in motion,” but it might well be called “medication in motion.”
 1“The health benefits of tai chi.”
 4 December 2015.
 Harvard Health Publishing.
-2 May 2019. https://www.health.harvard.edu/staying-healthy/the-health-benefits-of-tai-chi
+2 May 2019. http://www.health.harvard.edu/staying-healthy/the-health-benefits-of-tai-chi

 Here are eight things to know that can help you reap maximum benefit from tai chi.

 - Almost anyone can practice tai chi.
 I’ve heard people say that they wouldn’t take tai chi classes because they aren’t good at memorizing steps.
 The fact is you don’t need to be good at memorizing steps; you don’t need to be flexible or graceful; you don’t need to be coordinated or even any particular age.
 You just need to be willing to be a beginner, to learn one movement at a time, one sequence at a time, and to find a class that’s geared to beginners or to those at your fitness level.
 There are forms of tai chi well suited to elderly people with physical limitations as well as forms suited to the young and athletic.